aimzieslol/dotfiles/README.md

 ### Adding connections to the repository

-By default, no categories are set to shared so that you have explicit control on what connections to commit.
+By default, no connection categories are set to sync so that you have explicit control on what connections to commit.

-To have your connections of a category put inside your git repository, you either need to right-click the category or click on the `⚙️` icon when hovering over the category in your `Connections` tab under the category overview on the left side.
+To have your connections of a category put inside your git repository, you first need to change its sync configuration.
+In your `Connections` tab under the category overview on the left side, you can open the category configuration menu either by right-clicking the category or click on the `⚙️` icon when hovering over the category, and then clicking on the `🔧` configure button.

-Then click on `Add to git repository` to sync the category and connections to your git repository.
+Then, set the `Sync with git repository` value to `Yes` to sync the category and connections to your git repository.
-This will add all shareable connections in that category to the git repository.
+This will add all syncable connections in that category to the git repository.
+The sync settings for a category are inherited by default from its parent if not explicitly set.

 ### Local connections are not synced